 As with the Ellipsoids and Hyperboloids, with the Schauspieler cinematic thinking plays a role which has accompanied Isa Genzken from the very beginning of her artistic career.
 The model-like character of the groups of actors is reminiscent of film sets or scenarios from cities, and the movement of the viewer is an elementary component of the work.

 The exhibition Isa Genzken.
-Here and Now is sponsored by the Foundation for Art, Culture, and Social Affairs of Sparda Bank West.
+Here and Now is sponsored by the Foundation for Art, Culture, and Social Projects of Sparda-Bank West.

 The exhibitions on the Bel Etage are supported by